14 Animals With Opposable Thumbs

 Baby chameleons are ready to take on life from the moment they are born.
 They don’t need nursing and can start eating flies and insects immediately.

 Once excavated from their subterranean nest, they can walk and move quickly.
-They swiftly reach the trees after birth, clear of potential ground predators.
+After birth, they swiftly reach the trees, clear of potential ground predators.

-And they will live most of their arboreal lives in the trees.
-Their opposable digits on all four limbs and their prehensile tails, which they may utilize as an extra limb for balance, help them survive in the trees.
+They spend most of their arboreal lives in the trees.
+Their opposable digits on all four limbs and prehensile tails, which they may utilize as an extra limb for balance, help them survive in the trees.

 On their front limbs, these animals with opposable thumbs have two digits that extend outward to form a “graspable” appendage and three digits that extend forward.